gwa/grunt-gettext-parser/README.md

 ```

 [grunt-pot](https://www.npmjs.com/package/grunt-pot) can subsequently be used to create a `.pot` file and update any existing `.po` files.

-> Extract gettext calls from templates to a single file.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`